macmartine/macmartine.github.io-old-2/src/pages/now.md

 ---

 # Now
-This /now page is inspired by [Derek Sivers](https://nownownow.com/about) - the place where I record the overarching themes of what I'm thinking about in a given month.
+*This /now page is inspired by [Derek Sivers](https://nownownow.com/about) - it's the place where I record the overarching themes of what I'm thinking about in a given month, as well as books I read and places I visited.*

 ## February 2023